25 Most Affordable & Most Expensive Michelin Restaurants in Europe

 Located in Sant Josep de sa Talaia in Ibiza, Spain, Sublimotion is run by Head Chef and founder Paco Roncero.
 While it does not have any Michelin stars to its name, Sublimotion is the priciest restaurant in Europe, as well as the priciest worldwide.
 A regular tasting meal costs €1,500 per person, on average, so it’s definitely not for the faint hearted.

 Address: Ctra.
 Playa D’en Bossa, s/n, 07817 Sant Josep de sa Talaia, Balearic Islands, Spain

 2. Ciel Bleu, Amsterdam | €595 per person

-The second-priciest restaurant on our list boasts two Michelin stars, and is well known for its king crab with Baeri caviar and Beurre blanc ice cream and its fabulous caviar tasting menu, which features the most expensive caviar in the world.
+The second-priciest restaurant on our list boasts two Michelin stars, and is well known for its king crab with Baeri caviar, Beurre blanc ice cream and its fabulous caviar tasting menu, which features the most expensive caviar in the world.